What is the Punishment for PC 288? California Lewd Acts with a Minor

 - Sexual Penetration – Penal Code 289 PC

 Penal Code 667.61 is a special sex crime allegation that identifies several instances where an offender could receive a life sentence.
-Moreover, if a defendant committed an enumerated sex offense while in the commission of residential burglary, then it carries a 25 to life prison sentence.
+Moreover, if a defendant committed an enumerated sex offense while in the commission of a residential burglary, then it carries a 25 to life prison sentence.

 Great Bodily Injury